-In 2014 the fundraising group, under the guidance of Michael Hilary, raised in excess of €16,000.
-Michael encouraged FBD to adopt Camphill into its Corporate and Social Responsibility (CSR) programme and this has proved very fruitful for Camphill.
-Many thanks to Michael and the fundraising group and all those who donated to our worthy cause.
-We are encouraged to know that FBD is continuing their support for Camphill into 2015 and have committed to participate in at least one 'Difference Day' during the year.
-The Difference Days are supported by the Difference Days organisation who link charities to corporate entities to carry out work projects in a single day.
+In 2015 the fundraising group, under the guidance of Michael Hilary, raised in excess of €125,000.
+FBD's Corporate and Social Responsibility (CSR) programme continued in 2015 and many great projects have been completed in Communities through this generous support, for which we are very grateful.
+FBD also contributed their support for Camphill through their participation in a 'Difference Day' in Dunshane.
+More than 100 staff members took part in the day in June and it was a marvellous success.
+The Difference Days are supported by the Difference Days organisation that links charities to corporate entities to carry out work projects in a single day.